MarcoParola/patient-monitoring/docs/install/README.md

 # Install the project

+Run the following code snippet to Create the virtualenv (you can also use conda) and install the dependencies of `requirements.txt`

 ## Windows

-Run the following code snippet tocCreate the virtualenv (you can also use conda) and install the dependencies of `requirements.txt`

 ```sh
 python -m venv env